 About the last stage of the pyramid’s construction, however, most people can agree.
 When they had laid the last course of stone at the pyramid’s peak, ten or fifteen or even twenty years after they had laid the first at its base, the builders began to make their way back down its sides.
 As they went, they planed and polished the carefully measured and cut outer layer of fine white limestone to form a smoothly gradated surface, whilst filling in the cracks between these outer blocks with mortar.

-Now there remained only one piece to be added to the pyramid, its literal crowning touch.
-The final pointed capstone, or pyramidion, was carefully molded out of limestone, granite, or bronze, then coated with pure gold.
+With the casing complete, the builders needed to add only one more piece to the pyramid, its literal crowning touch.
+The final pointed capstone, or pyramidion, had been carefully molded out of limestone, granite, or bronze, then coated with pure gold.
 The day of its installation, marking the official completion of the pyramid, was one of celebration and feasting, presided over by Khufu himself, this god on earth, in his full royal regalia.
 His pyramid must have been an awesome sight indeed — its sheer white sides glittering in the sun, the gold at its very peak sparkling.
 Forget the maat and the pharaoh’s eternal spirit and all the rest; the pyramid’s beauty alone must have made all the years of labor seem worth it.

 But even after the pyramidion was in place and the feasting was finished, there remained much to be done on the Giza Plateau.
 Whatever the details of its design, the ramp used to deliver the limestone blocks had to be demolished and hauled away, no small project in itself.
 And much else had to be built around Khufu’s pyramid in order for it to fulfill its function as maintainer of the maat and home to his earthly cult.
-This included two temples, no fewer than five boat pits complete with their contents (the precise symbolic purpose these served is unclear), and a network of covered, elaborately decorated causeways binding the whole complex together.
-And then there were the three smaller pyramids of Khufu’s queens, and another still smaller one earmarked as a gathering place for his cult of worshipers after his death.
+This included two temples, two boat pits complete with their contents, and a network of covered, elaborately decorated causeways binding the whole complex together.
+And then there were the three smaller pyramids of Khufu’s queens, and another still smaller one earmarked as a gathering place for his worshipers after his death.

 At last, the day of Khufu’s death arrived.
 Although opinions among Egyptologists place this event anywhere from 23 to 50 years after he assumed the throne, 30 years strikes many as a reasonable median figure.
 Regardless of the exact year, we know that all must have already lain in readiness as Khufu breathed his last.